 Corporate Compliance That Promotes Integrity

 We are a global company operating under numerous laws, standards and norms.
-As part of our compliance efforts, we have implemented procedures, policies and training to ensure that REG employees and our business partners operate with integrity.
+As part of our compliance efforts, we have implemented procedures, policies and training to ensure that Chevron Renewable Energy Group employees and our business partners operate with integrity.
 These include:

 We also maintain an Ethics Helpline to report a possible instance of wrongdoing.

 Chevron Renewable Energy Group wants and encourages our employees to be constructive citizens both at and outside of work.
 It is important to us that we are good stewards of our communities.

 We seek employee feedback on ways we can improve as an organization through initiatives like an annual survey and an employee-led wellness committee.
 We listen to our employees and take actions to evolve based on the results.
 This has led to improvement of our parental leave and support, expansion of our benefit options and development of a flexible work environment.
 We also maintain an engaged workforce through continuous learning with an internal training department and external training opportunities, designed to link employee career goals and business needs.
 We promote employee engagement with activities like photo contests to encourage people to get outside, hosting speakers on mental health, holding regular "coffee chats" on Zoom and putting together wellness bingo.
 We also participated in Iowa's Top Workplace survey, which provided useful insight into employee sentiment and ultimately won us a Top Workplace Award.